Can Men Receive Spousal Support?

 If a spouse is a stay-at-home parent, it’s more likely that they’ll receive alimony.
 Therefore, if the man in the marriage was a stay-at-home dad, he’s more likely to receive alimony than if he wasn’t.
 That’s because he’s making no income, which ties into the income standards set above.

 Taking care of children is a full-time job, and it’s likely the man forewent a formal career in order to stay home and be a caretaker for his kids.
 Therefore, if he leaves the relationship without money, he’s less inclined to succeed than his employed wife and should be more entitled to spousal support.

 Can Men Receive Spousal Support if their Career Suffered Throughout the Marriage?

 If the man does not make enough money, or any money at all, in order to successfully sustain himself, it’s more likely he’ll be eligible for spousal support.
 This falls under the idea that if the wife made enough money for the family, the husband might have felt it was a waste to find formal education or get a high-paying career.

 When this happens, and then the two parties fall into a divorce, the man would be left with less than the wife.
 In many cases, alimony may be awarded to allow the man to learn and acquire skills and a job that allow him to become self-supportive.

 Can Men Receive Spousal Support? – Contact An Experienced Rochester Divorce Lawyer

 If you are going through a divorce and questioning whether or not you may deserve alimony, contact a lawyer today to better understand your rights.

 You shouldn’t feel like just because you’re a man you can’t receive spousal support because you can.
-The Cimino Law Firm offers free consultations for clients, so be sure to contact us in order to discuss how we can help you throughout your divorce!
+The Cimino Law Firm offers confidential consultations for clients, so be sure to contact us in order to discuss how we can help you throughout your divorce!